-Dan is a featured weekly contributor to the Harvard Business Review online.
+Dan is a featured regular contributor to the Harvard Business Review online.

-Dan is the founder and Chief Humanity Officer of a full-service brand and inspiration agency for the humanitarian sector.
-He is also founder and President of the Charity Defense Council, a new national leadership movement dedicated to transforming the way the donating public thinks about charity and change.
+He is the founder and President of the Charity Defense Council, a national leadership movement dedicated to transforming the way the donating public thinks about charity and change.

 Dan is the Chief Humanity officer for Advertising for Humanity, a bold agency of ideas committed to strengthening the fundraising power of some of America’s most innovative humanitarian organizations.